 A Brief History of Little Cedar Lutheran Church and Cemetery

-The Labyrinth Peace Area was constructed with some of the memorial funds donated to the cemetery by Blanche Lewison Wolfe.
+The Labyrinth Peace Area was constructed with memorial funds donated to the cemetery by Blanche Lewison Wolfe.
 Her parents, Lewis and Betsy (Gordon) Lewison are buried in the cemetery.
 The stone patio has a labyrinth design (maze).
 The design symbolizes our journey through life with its many twists and turns until we reach our heavenly home.
 The Peace Area was designed and constructed by Garrett Kiefer.
 Garrett spent seven years as the grounds keeper for the cemetery.
 This has been a special project for him to help in the beautification of the cemetery.
 The benches and flags in the Peace Area are given in memory of Ken Nelson by his wife, June.

 The Recording of a Cemetery